 Much of the conventional wisdom we associate with human dental care should also apply to our pets.
 Ideally, dogs should have their teeth brushed every day, and the same benefits humans might get from the rotating bristles of an electric toothbrush exist for them as well.

 I used to believe that raw meaty bones provided the best dental care for dogs.
 I adopted my first dog, Cassie, in 2003, where she was estimated to be 1-2 years old.
 Her teeth have always had yellowing and visible tartar that I would manage with occasional teeth brushing and manual scraping with scaling tools.
 She had never had a professional cleaning.

 Later I found that with chewing sheep bones, my dog's teeth looked significantly better, however, one day she broke her right premolar on a pork bone around the age of 13.
 After much deliberation and worries about anesthesia, I decided to get a board-certified dental surgeon to extract the fractured tooth and clean her teeth.
 I authorized the vet to remove any other 'bad' teeth, and to my surprise he removed five additional teeth that were mobile.
 She also had periodontal disease and gingivitis.
 In the end, her broken tooth was a blessing because otherwise I wouldn't have discovered these problems and made a change.

-After my dog's surgery, to avoid future surgeries as she was in her teens, I decided to try and commit to cleaning her teeth every day.
-I stopped using raw bones which were bacteria-laden anyway (if not for dogs, for the owners).
-I noticed that her discharge instructions stated that a rotary toothbrush was superior to regular ones.
+To avoid future surgeries as she was in her teens, I decided to try and commit to cleaning her teeth every day.
+I stopped using raw bones because they were bacteria-laden (if not for dogs, for the owners).
+I also noticed that her discharge instructions stated that a rotary toothbrush was superior to regular ones.